ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 	annotate("text", x = 27.5, y = 61, size = 10, label = "Restock Area")
 ```

-You can also check which trout records fall within which ecoregion polygons using the `rgdal` package, to further explore which ecoregions would be suitable for a trout re-introduction program:
+To further explore which ecoregions would be suitable for a trout re-introduction program, you can also check which trout records fall within which ecoregion polygons using the `rgdal` package.
 First, create a SpatialPoints object from the Brown Trout records:

 ```r
 brown_trout_sp <- SpatialPoints(